baskinginthesunflowers/baskinginthesunflowers/README.md

 <a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.herokuapp.com?font=Fira+Code&pause=1000&color=FFFFFF&width=435&lines=%22I+AM+THE+DIRECTOR%2C+I+AM+UNSTABLE.%22" alt="Typing SVG" /></a>

-cat i used to have, miss her :<

  oh, hiii I'm unbrella or sebbyz either one is fine.
 I like to draw but I'm lazy no ye,